frankshearar/Home/Spec:-NuGet-Config-schema-changes-to-enable-repository-signatures.md

 * Repository Source Service Index URI -
 Repository Source Service Index URI will allow us to communicate with the source to refresh certificate list.
 This is needed when a trusted repository is not a source and we have no other way of finding out the certificate endpoint.

+Further for each certificate used by the repositoy, we should store the folling -

 * Repository Certificate Fingerprint -
 Repository Certificate Fingerprint will allow us to assert that the package was signed with a certificate that the repository is advertising in its certificate list.
 The fingerprint should be a calculated based on the `Repository Certificate Fingerprint Algorithm` described below.

+* Repository Certificate SubjectName -
+Repository Certificate SubjectName will allow users to recognize certificates more easily as subject names are human readable.

 * Repository Certificate Fingerprint Algorithm -
 Repository Certificate Fingerprint Algorithm will allow us to calculate the hash algorithm used while claculating the certificate fingerprint.
 The algorithm should be one of the following -